temuller/hostphot/docs/further_information/cutouts.rst

 SDSS
 ~~~~

 These images are downloaded using `astroquery.skyview <https://astroquery.readthedocs.io/en/latest/skyview/skyview.html>`_.
 The `astroquery.sdss <https://astroquery.readthedocs.io/en/latest/sdss/sdss.html>`_ module is not used as it downloads much larger images (taking longer to download) and thus need to be trimmed.
 The pixel scaling of the images is 0.396 arcsec/pixel, as described in the `SDSS website <https://www.sdss.org/dr12/imaging/images/>`_. **Note:** it is recommended to use PS1 instead of SDSS as PS1 covers the same patch of the sky as SDSS and more (unless :math:`u`-band is needed).
 Also, PS1 is better calibrated and goes deeper.
 The available filters are: :math:`ugriz`.
+Data release 17 is the latest available version for imaging.

 .. figure:: static/sdss_footprint.png

-  SDSS survey footprint.
-Image from `https://www.sdss.org/wp-content/uploads/2016/08/DR13.pdf <https://www.sdss.org/wp-content/uploads/2016/08/DR13.pdf>`_.
+  SDSS survey footprint (data release 12).
+Image from `<https://ui.adsabs.harvard.edu/abs/2015arXiv151008075P/abstract>`_.
+Note that the SDSS imaging footprint has had virutally no changes in the last several data releases.

 GALEX